-\end{proof} The result states that all critical pieces of information (e.g. outcome of loop test~$t$) and key reasoning features from the underlying induction proof are reflected somehow in the constraints of \cref{def:inv}. \iffullversion Of course, reasoning about $I^*$ is by no means easier than a proof using the semantic definition, and the challenge in practice is to find closed-form solutions instead that can be expressed with functions and predicates given in the background theory. \else The challenge in practice is to find closed-form solutions that can be expressed in a given background theory. \fi
+The result states that all critical pieces of information (e.g. outcome of loop test~$t$) and key reasoning features from the underlying induction proof are reflected somehow in the constraints of \cref{def:inv}.
+Of course, reasoning about $I^*$ is by no means easier than a proof using the semantic definition and the challenge in practice is to find closed-form solutions in a given background theory.